 7 Ways to Stay Clean at Gross Highway Rest Stops

-There’s nothing better than spending the summer travelling the highways and byways of America on a cross-country road trip … and there are few things worse than having your journey interrupted by the call of nature.
+There’s nothing better than spending the time in the car traveling the highways and byways of America on a cross-country road trip … and there are few things worse than having your journey interrupted by the call of nature at an unexpected time.

 As convenient as they are (and necessary to stretch one’s legs), highway rest stops are notoriously filthy, but sometimes you just need to bite the bullet and pull over.
 If highway rest areas gross you out, here are some ways to use the facilities while staying clean and reducing contact with germs.

 Note: Keeping public restrooms clean is a difficult and thankless job; we at The News Wheel are grateful for those who do their best to keep these wastelands manageable.

 Are You a Truck Driver Who’s Often Traveling?
 Follow these truck maintenance tips every autumn

 Upon exiting your vehicle and heading to the building entrance, you’re bound to come across a pile of poo left by a family dog that wandered outside the designated canine potty zone.
 You certainly don’t want that on your shoe.
 You also don’t want to step in any gum or trash scattered on the floor, so keep your wits about you.

 The parking lot and standing area around the building can be filled with people who are taking smoke breaks.
 Sidestep any perpetrators so you don’t wind up covered in a cloud of second-hand smoke.